wp-plugins/open-web-analytics-plugin/readme.txt

 == Changelog ==

+= 1.1 =
+* typo fixed in the settings page
+* added to official wordpress plugin repository

 = 1.0 =
 * first release
 * no need for a 0.x release, considered stable enough, as based on popular plugins